Managing Available Database and File-based Libraries

 You can perform a search directly in the Components panel.

-More detailed searching is performed using the File-based Libraries Search dialog, which is accessed by clicking the button on the Components panel, and selecting File-based Libraries Search from the menu.
-The upper half of the dialog is used to define what you are searching for, the lower half is used to define where to search.
+The File-based Libraries Search dialog allows more detailed searching.
+It is accessed by clicking the button on the Components panel, and selecting File-based Libraries Search from the menu.
+The upper half of the dialog is used to define what you are searching for; the lower half is used to define where to search.

 Search across installed libraries (Available libraries), or libraries on the hard drive (Libraries on path).